-Timeframe: Beginning in fiscal year 2026, meet with non-profit organizations, El on demand and administrative capacity.
+Timeframe: Beginning in fiscal year 20246, meet with El Dorado County agencies.

-Dorado County agencies and/or lenders interested in offering FTHA programs to review suitability for Placerville residents.
-Help developers apply for funding as soon thereafter as feasible based
+non-profit organizations, El Dorado County agencies and/or lenders and financial institutions interested in offering FTHA programs-tereview suitability for Placerville residents to explore feasibility and opportunities for the pooling of funds/resources.
+HelpAssist developers participating stakeholders with applying for funding as soon thereafter as feasible based on demand and administrative capacity.